 Will Henry entered the wine business shortly after college in 1989 and worked at Leeuwin Estate Winery in Western Australia.
 He then entered wine sales and worked for The Henry Wine Group, his family’s wine distribution company, on and off for the following 20 years.
 In the meantime he became a widely-published journalist and photographer, and also founded the non-profit organization Save The Waves Coalition.
 His knowledge of sales and marketing is the perfect complement to Lane’s winemaking skills.

-Both Will and Lane make the wines together in Santa Maria, CA. Will also owns, along with his wife Kali and chef-partner Drew Terp, Pico Restaurant in Los Alamos, CA, a winner of The Wine Enthusiast’s ‘Top 100 Wine Restaurants’ award for two years running.
+Both Will and Lane make the wines together in Santa Maria, CA. Will also owns, along with his wife Kali, Pico Restaurant in Los Alamos, CA, a winner of The Wine Enthusiast’s ‘Top 100 Wine Restaurants’ award for two years running.
 He also makes wine for Nuclear Wine Company, available only in a 12-oz can.